 Let’s take a closer look at what to expect from your NFCU cashRewards Credit Card.

-When you spend at least $500 in qualifying purchases within the first 3 months your account is open, you get $100 bonus cash.
-That’s a 20% return on your first $500 spent.
+When you spend at least $2,000 in qualifying purchases within the first 3 months your account is open, you get $150 bonus cash.

 Earning Cash Back Rewards